Verena Krebs: Education and career

+Honours

-In 2021, Krebs was named a Fellow of the Royal Historical Society (FRHistS).
-In March 2022, she was awarded the prestigious Dan David Prize, which "recognizes outstanding scholarship that illuminates the past and seeks to anchor public discourse in a deeper understanding of history" for “overturning traditional narratives of African-European relations and cultural exchange, and painting a vivid picture of the role of art, artisans and relics in state-building and diplomacy in medieval Ethiopia”.
+Krebs was named a Fellow of the Royal Historical Society (FRHistS) in 2021.
+In March 2022, she was awarded the Dan David Prize, which "recognizes outstanding scholarship that illuminates the past and seeks to anchor public discourse in a deeper understanding of history" for “overturning traditional narratives of African-European relations and cultural exchange, and painting a vivid picture of the role of art, artisans and relics in state-building and diplomacy in medieval Ethiopia”.

-Krebs is spending the academic year 2022/23 as a Member of the School of Historical Studies at the Institute for Advanced Study at Princeton.
+That same year, Krebs was awarded a Gerda Henkel Fellowship, which enabled her to spend the academic year 2022/23 as a Member of the School of Historical Studies at the Institute for Advanced Study at Princeton.